Chloe Hsu

 paper | talk | code

-A simple yet highly effective combination approach to protein fitness prediction, learning from both (unlabeled) evolutionarily related protein sequences and variant protein sequences with experimentally measured labels.
-Also an analysis that highlights the importance of systematic evaluations and sufficient baselines.
+A simple yet highly effective hybrid approach to protein fitness prediction.
+Also a comparative analysis to highlight the importance of systematic evaluations and sufficient baselines.

 Design and source code from Jon Barron's website and Leonid Keselman's Jekyll fork.